Hardikb19/IECSE-Code-WinterProject-19/README.md

 ######  7.3. <a name='Choosingbasecaseandrecursivecall'></a>Choosing base case and recursive call

-The choice of the base case and recursive call for your function is really important as these decide how your function works
+The choice of the base case and recursive call for your function is really important as these decide how your function works.

-The recursive call of your function must be such that at each successive recursive call the function reaches closer to your base case, ie after multiple calls to your function, you should eventually reach your base case
+The recursive call of your function must be such that at each successive recursive call the function reaches closer to your base case, i.e after multiple calls to your function, you should eventually reach your base case.

 The base case of your function decides when your function ends, so your base case should be selected such that your recursive case can never overshoot your base case.